KomachiZ/Emotion-Insight-Analyzer/README.md

 - [x] Facebook post Analysis using Deep Learning Feature inclusion
 - [x] Twitter post Feature inclusion
 - [x] Text analysis for Spanish language inclusion
+- [x] Text analysis for French language inclusion
+- [x] Emotion detection for English text

 ### Current Achievements
-☑️  Text analysis for French language inclusion<br>
+☑️  Text analysis for Chinese language inclusion<br>
-☑️  Emotion detection for English text<br>
+☑️  Emotion detection for English, Spanish, French, and Chinese text<br>
-☑️  UI Improvement for enriching User interaction with the Application<br>
-☑️  Documentation Improvement for reflecting project's value accurately<br>
-☑️  Addition of Builds and Workflows for better development activities<br>
+☑️  Image analyze functionality fixed<br>
+☑️  Music recommendations based on analyzed results<br>
+☑️  Frontend improvements<be>

 ### Future Scope
-- [ ] Implement User Authentication to store the history of each User
+- [ ] Allow analysis from Instagram posts, similar to Facebook and Twitter
-- [ ] Recommendation System based on Product Analysis Results
+- [ ] Optimize Product Analysis functionalities to match up with the new Amazon website layout
-- [ ] Enhance the Product Analysis by considering the number of users rated for each Product!
+- [ ] Reconstruct the project.
+Make it more user-friendly for future coders
-- [ ] Add support for more languages in text analysis!
+- [ ] Add support for more languages in text analysis

 ---
 <a name="casestudy"></a>